JefroB/MegaEarth2049/MegaEarth2049_Story.md

 *   **The Great Vending Machine Uprising:** Vending machines across Timbuc start dispensing unsolicited advice instead of products.
 Track down the hacker collective "Snack Liberation Front" who believe vending machines deserve rights and retirement plans.
 *   **Dating Sim Virus:** A corrupted dating sim program is infecting neural implants, causing victims to see romance options floating above people's heads.
 Help Dr. Lovelace debug the virus before everyone starts engaging in spontaneous dating mini-games.
 *   **Corporate Mascot Throwdown:** Compete in an underground fighting tournament where contestants must wear costumes of corporate mascots.
 Face off against "OmniCorp Oscar" and "Vitalix Vince" while wearing the dreaded "NeuraTech Norman" suit that randomly shocks you.

+### New Wasteland Quest Lines

+*   **Wasteland Radio DJ:** Help a charismatic radio host maintain the last free broadcast network in the wasteland while evading corporate censors and A.S.P. signal jammers.
+*   **Digital Graffiti:** Join a group of digital artists who use holographic projections to create subversive art throughout Timbuc, challenging corporate propaganda.
+*   **Synthetic Pets:** Investigate a black market operation selling genetically modified and cybernetically enhanced pets with unexpected abilities and side effects.
+*   **Holographic Nightclub:** Help establish an underground nightclub where reality is augmented by cutting-edge holographic technology, creating experiences that blur the line between real and virtual.
+*   **Underground Farming:** Assist a collective of urban farmers who are growing food in abandoned subway tunnels using experimental Vitalix bio-luminescent plants.
+*   **Wasteland Postal Service:** Join the last functioning mail delivery service that connects isolated communities across the wasteland, facing raiders, mutants, and corporate interference.
+*   **Synthetic Emotions:** Help test a new black market neural implant that allows users to experience emotions they've never felt before, with unexpected consequences.
+*   **Wasteland Art Gallery:** Protect a collection of pre-apocalypse art from corporate collectors who want to privatize cultural heritage.
+*   **Mutant Cooking Show:** Compete in an underground cooking competition using mutated ingredients with unpredictable properties.
+*   **Neon Street Racing:** Participate in illegal street races with vehicles enhanced by experimental technology and questionable modifications.
+*   **Wasteland Historians:** Join a group dedicated to preserving the true history of Old Earth against corporate revisionism.
+*   **Memory Merchant:** Work with a mysterious vendor who trades in artificial memories, helping clients experience events that never happened to them.
+*   **Drone Swarm Commander:** Aid a former OmniCorp engineer who has reprogrammed a swarm of maintenance drones to perform elaborate aerial shows that secretly transmit resistance messages.
+*   **Mutant Pet Rescue:** Help rescue and rehabilitate genetically modified pets abandoned by their owners after unexpected mutations.
+*   **Cybernetic Enhancement:** Participate in an underground fighting tournament where competitors showcase experimental cybernetic enhancements.

 ## Locations (Now with more Weird)